Freddie Mercury

 Rami Malek as Freddie Mercury

 Freddie's sister attended the premiere.
-When she saw Rami Malek in makeup, she couldn't hold back her tears and cried, "That's my Farrokh!"
+Seeing Rami Malek in full costume, she broke down in tears, crying out, "That's my Farrokh!"

 Freddie Mercury: latest news and articles